Matt2408/Data_Science_0172/READMEV2.md

 > <b> How can Machine Learning be used to determine whether people did their 150 minutes of moderate activity in ActivPal accelerometer data of an entire week? </b>
 By first doing an activity reconigzion prediction on your dataset you are able to predict what kind of activities were done.
 As seen in our activity recogniztion model it can accurately predict whenever somebody for example is running.
 Every activity has a standard MET value.
 By using a seperate model to determine the intensity of an activity (the MET value used in our case) you are able  to calculate if a person did their 150 minutes of moderate activity.

-However the accuratie depends on the dataset.
+However the accuracy depends on the dataset.
 If there isn't enough data as seen in our research, there is a big chance on overfitting.
 You can see my thoughs about this in the next chapter (Evaluation)

 ---